adaltas/node-masson/core/krb5_server_install.coffee.md

           modified = true if written
           do_kadm5()
       do_kadm5 = ->
+        # Not sure this is a good idea,
+        # we end up with admin user from another realm
         writes = for realm of etc_krb5_conf.realms
           match: ///^\*/\w+@#{misc.regexp.escape realm}\s+\*///mg
           replace: "*/admin@#{realm}     *"